ClaensData95/Second-project/README.md

-# Final-Project-Statistical-Modelling-with-Python

-## Project/Goals
+Final Project: Statistical Modeling with Python Objectives

-- Accessing data using APIs (CityBikes, FourSquare, Yelp)
+Utilize APIs (CityBikes, FourSquare, Yelp) to access data.
-- Cleaning and transforming data using Python
+Clean and preprocess data using Python.
-- Loading data into a database using Python
+Load the prepared data into a database via Python.
-- Performing EDA, including using both statistics and visualizations
+Conduct exploratory data analysis (EDA) using statistical methods and visualizations.
-- Identifying trends and patterns in data using statistical models
+Analyze data trends and patterns with statistical models.
-- Building a Model and further evaluation of the data.
+Build and evaluate predictive models based on the data.
-- Interpreting the results of the statistical models
+Interpret and communicate the results of the statistical analysis.

-## Process
+Methodology
-- Create accounts online and obtain API Keys
+Register online accounts and acquire API keys.
-- Prepare queries for the APIs
+Develop queries for API interaction.
-- Query and store the data for further usage
+Retrieve and store data for analysis.

-## Results
+Findings

-- Review and analyze the data
+Analyze and interpret the collected data.
-- Create data storages
+Establish appropriate data storage solutions.
-- Clean up and store the data
+Clean and organize the data for further use.

-## Challenges
+Challenges
-Integrating and using Foursquare and Yelp APIs comes with its own set of challenges.
+Working with the Foursquare and Yelp APIs presents unique obstacles:

-Here's a comparison of the common issues developers may face with each API:

-- Authentication and Rate Limits - using the services is costly
-- Data Completeness - each API has its own scope, combination of both brings more choices
+Authentication and Rate Limits: Utilizing these services can incur significant costs due to restrictions and pricing models.
+Data Completeness: Each API offers specific data; combining both provides more comprehensive options.
-- Data Structure and Usage - complex and nested, handling pagination and response size limits
+Data Structure and Navigation: Handling nested and complex responses, pagination, and size limits requires careful management.

-## Future Goals
+Future Directions

-I would choose Foursquare focusing on location-based services, venue exploration, or global coverage.
+Leverage Foursquare for location-based services, venue discovery, and global data coverage.

-I would use Yelp for detailed business reviews, ratings, and customer insights, especially in the U.S.
+Use Yelp for detailed business reviews, ratings, and customer insights, particularly for U.S.-based analyses.